deepjyoti-dev/andriod/README.md

 # andriod
-start from this andriod journey with all latest update packages
+start from this android journey with all the latest update packages